Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 If equipment theft or after-hours movement is your main issue, start simple and reliable.
 SpaceHawk fits that role well, it delivers fast answers without demanding daily attention.

-If you’re managing high-risk vehicles or repeated misuse, a kill switch changes everything.
-You don’t use it often, but when you need it, nothing else compares.
-For trailers or equipment that stay put, hardwired trackers trade convenience for consistency and that’s often the right trade.
+If you're managing high-risk vehicles or repeated misuse, a kill switch changes everything.
+You don't use it often, but when you need it, nothing else compares.
+For trailers or equipment that stay put, hardwired trackers trade convenience for consistency, and that's often the right trade.

 If you're just starting out on a tight budget, a basic tracker is fine to learn what you actually need.